12 Latin Music Genres & Musical Styles

-Welcome to your simple guide to Spanish and Latin music!
-Today, I am going to run down some of the popular genres of this broad and varied musical style.
+Welcome to your simple guide to Spanish and Latin music.
+Today, we are going to run down some of the popular genres of this broad and varied musical style.

 We’ll look at musical expressions from across the Americas and Spain, discuss the themes they explore, and dive into their origins.